Loki-Astari/ThorsMongo/README.md

 ## Inserting Data:

 To insert data into a collection call the `insert()` method passing either a vector or a tuple of objects.
-Note: The types of all the objects have to be serializeable.
+Note: The types of all the objects have to be serializable.

 ```C++
     void addPeopleToMongo(ThorsAnvil::DB::Mongo::ThorsMongo& mongo, std::vector<Person> const& people)